Gemba/skyscraper/docs/CLIHELP.md

 Skyscraper -p snes -s thegamesdb --addext '.ext1 ext2'
 ```

+### --buildinfo

+Show the build configuration and runtime environment of Skyscraper and exits.
+Use this info when reporting an issue.
+Thanks!

 ### --cache <COMMAND[:OPTIONS]>

 This is the cache master option.
 It contains several subcommands that allows you to manipulate the cached data for the selected platform.